-These two quantities can thus be directly computed from the cavity geometry using ab initio few-mode theory.
+These two quantities can thus be directly computed from the cavity geometry using the ab initio few-mode theory.

 We also see that the effective few-mode theory gives an expansion of the scattering matrix as a sum over the quantum optical coupling constants.
 As expected, the input-output scattering matrix reduces to the free case Eq.
-(58) in the limit $q \to 0$, where the expression is exact up to the rotating wave approximation in the systembath coupling.
-For the interacting case, one can systematically include more cavity modes in the projector basis and observe the series' convergence in the many modes limit, where the few-mode basis, if chosen correctly, approaches a complete set in the region of the atom (see Fig. 2).
-The expansion is non-perturbative in the sense that it is not limited to weak atom-mode coupling q, however due to the rotating wave approximation the above expression does not apply in the ultra-strong coupling regime.
-Inclusion of the counter-rotating terms would. however, essentially result in additional linearly coupled equations (see also Sec.
-VB), which can be solved analogously in the linear regime, as has been shown in detail in [95].
+(58) in the limit $g \rightarrow 0$ , where the expression is exact up to the rotating wave approximation in the system-bath coupling.
+For the interacting case, one can systematically include more cavity modes in the projector basis and observe the series' convergence in the many-modes limit, where the few-mode basis, if chosen correctly, approaches a complete set in the region of the atom (see Fig. 2).
+The expansion is nonperturbative in the sense that it is not limited to weak atom-mode coupling g; however, due to the rotating wave approximation, the above expression does not apply in the ultrastrong coupling regime.
+Inclusion of the counterrotating terms, however, essentially results in additional linearly coupled equations (see also Sec.
+V B), which can be solved analogously in the linear regime, as is shown in detail in Ref.
+[96].

 To obtain the full scattering matrix between the observable asymptotically free operators, we have to account for the background scattering contribution again.
-Since it is only responsible for translating the bath operators into asymptotically free operators, the background scattering is independent of the matter coupling and can be computed as in the free theory.
+Since it is responsible only for translating the bath operators into asymptotically free operators, the background scattering is independent of the matter coupling and can be computed as in the free theory.